Distributed Policy Gradient with Variance Reduction in Multi-Agent Reinforcement Learning: Introduction

 \subsubsection{Policy gradient}

-To reduce the high variance of policy gradient, traditional approaches introduced baseline functions \cite{sutton2000policy} or used function approximation for estimating the value function (see e.g., the actor-critic algorithm \cite{konda2000actor, bhatnagar2009natural}).
+To reduce the high variance of policy gradient, traditional approaches introduced baseline functions \cite{sutton2000policy} or used function approximation for estimating the value function (see e.g., the actor-critic algorithms \cite{konda2000actor, bhatnagar2009natural}).
 The idea of variance reduction was first proposed to accelerate stochastic optimization.
 Variance reduction algorithms such as SAG \cite{schmidt2017minimizing}, SVRG \cite{johnson2013accelerating}, SAGA \cite{defazio2014saga} and SARAH \cite{nguyen2017sarah} achieved superior performance for both convex and non-convex problems \cite{allen2016variance, reddi2016stochastic, li2018simple, ge2019stabilized}.
 Motivated by the advantages in stochastic optimization, some researchers incorporated the variance reduction into policy gradient.
 Papini et al. \cite{papini2018stochastic} proposed a stochastic variance-reduced policy gradient (SVRPG) by borrowing the idea of SVRG and provided convergence guarantees.
 Xu et al. \cite{xu2020improved} established an improved convergence analysis of SVRPG \cite{papini2018stochastic} and showed it can find an $\epsilon$-approximate stationary point.
-They further proposed a stochastic recursive variance reduced policy gradient (SRVR-PG) \cite{xu2020sample} to reduce the sample complexity. {\textit{However, these approaches with theoretical guarantees are only proposed for single-agent.
-Since multiple agents learn and update in a common environment, the inherent challenges in multi-agent settings would make these methods unsuitable.
-Distributed policy gradient with variance reduction in MARL has not been explored yet as far as we know.}} This paper proposes a distributed policy gradient with variance reduction and gradient tracking in MARL.
+They further proposed a stochastic recursive variance reduced policy gradient (SRVR-PG) \cite{xu2020sample} to reduce the sample complexity. {However, these approaches with theoretical guarantees are only proposed for single-agent.
+Since multiple agents learn and update in a common environment, the inherent challenges in multi-agent settings would make these methods unsuitable.} This paper proposes a distributed policy gradient with variance reduction and gradient tracking in MARL.